 #MilneDo: India, Pakistan, ease visa restrictions, let people meet

-We are re-opening this petition originally created in support of India and Pakistan signing the new visa regime in their historic agreement of September 8, 2012.
+We re-opened this petition originally created in support of India and Pakistan signing the new visa regime in their historic agreement of September 8, 2012.
 The agreement added new categories – in particular tourist visas - and eased some restrictions.
 This was a positive step in the right direction.